mapcentia/gc2-cli/README.md

 Sign in to GC2.
 You can set the connect options beforehand using the `connect` command.
 Providing the password on the commandline is considered insecure.
 It's better to be prompt for the password

 ```
-Sign in to GC2.
-You can set the connect options beforehand using the `connect` command.
-Providing the password on the commandline is considered insecure.
-It's better to be prompt for the password

 USAGE
   $ gc2 login [OPTIONS]